ibm-cloud-docs/Cloudant/guides/active-active.md

 More information on [monitoring replication status](../api/advanced_replication.html#replication-status) is available.

-> **Note:** If a database is being changed continuously, the replication status is unlikely to 0.
+If a database is being changed continuously, the replication status is unlikely to 0.
 You must decide what status threshold is acceptable, or that represents an error state.
+{: note}

 ### Indexes